yujiri8/yujiri.xyz/reviews/deltarune.md

 This is F- level storytelling.
 For any other game, I'd be out by now.
 I honestly would've guessed this was a fan-made sequel to Undertale by the kind of the person who makes DDLC mods like Spark of Hope.

-She tells Lancer to get out of his way so she can proceed without fighting him, and when he doesn't, she finally, reluctantly, attacks.
+She tells Lancer to get out of his way so she can proceed without fighting him, and when he doesn't, she finally, reluctantly attacks.
 He refuses to kill her after the first couple rounds with an exact copy of Toriel's non-attack.
 This was excellent gamified storytelling when Toriel did it, but it only works once.

 And then Susie actually decides to spare him and promises, apparently sincerely, to not kill his dad.